sunlightpolicy/open-data-policy-hub/why-open-data/index.md

 ## Why bother with open data _policy_?

 Public policy is essential because it demonstrates public commitment to lasting change.
-Drafting policy can ensure help establish formal governance processes to make public data-sharing institutional and sustainable.
-And drafting policy in the open can invite communities to participate in policy-making, demonstrating a real commitment to transparency.
+An open data policy should establish formal governance processes to make public data-sharing institutional and sustainable.
+[Drafting policy in the open]({{ site.baseurl }}/step-by-step/#4-collecting-stakeholder-feedback) can bring communities into policy-making, demonstrating a real commitment to transparency.

 When you pass a policy, you establish oversight over the long-term availability of information — even politically charged information — across all city departments, not simply those that volunteer it.
-Open data policy can set forth performance metrics and timelines.
-And to make open data last, the public must be able to keep governments accountable by measuring open data's progress as declared  through formal policy measures.
+Open data policy should set forth performance metrics and timelines.
+And to make open data last, the public must be able to keep governments accountable by measuring open data’s progress as declared through formal policy measures.

-Learn more by checking out our resources below:

 ## Resources: the basics